 Business contents insurance

 Like home contents cover, but for your business.
-Our business contents insurance covers you even if you're based at home - or at a co-working space.
+Our business contents insurance covers you even if you're based at home.

 Professional indemnity insurance